| ImageEn, unit imageenproc |

 ImageEnView1.Proc.Negative();

-// Allow undo of Negative&Contrast
+// Allow undo of a combined Negative and Contrast operation

 ImageEnView1.Proc.SaveUndo( 'Negative and contrast' );